rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/mail_setup.md

 This is used to allow or block the email followups.

 **i.
-Enable** : Ticket Authors and staff members connected to the ticket can create followups to the tickets when replying via email
+Enable** : Customers and staff members connected to the ticket can create followups to the tickets by replying via email

 **ii.
-Disable** : Ticket Authors and staff members connected to the ticket can not create followups to the tickets when replying via email
+Disable** : Customers and staff connected to the ticket can not create followups to the tickets by replying via email

 ![Reply via Email](http://git.rtcamp.com/uploads/rtbiz/rtbiz-helpdesk/46a4d1e93f/Reply_via_Email.png)